 Of the hundreds of pounds of “stuff” we carry with us, there are certain things we consistently express our appreciation for.
-Either through our research or just by dumb luck, we’ve collected a handful of items we would not want to travel without.
+Either through our research or just dumb luck, we’ve collected a handful of items we would not want to travel without.
 These are those items.
-Please note, this is not intended to be an exhaustive list of everything a new RVer needs to buy, as there are plenty of those lists out there.
+Please note, this is not intended to be an exhaustive list of everything a new RVer needs to buy.
 These are just the things we have personally found to be particularly worthwhile and helpful.

 Outfitting the RV

-- Heavy Duty Chocks – Chocks are really really important.
+- Heavy Duty Chocks – Chocks are really, really important.
 They provide peace of mind when you’re parked on a not-so-level surface that you don’t need to worry about your house going for a joyride in the middle of the night.
 We started with a set of regular chocks supposedly built for RVs and promptly cracked one.
-We graduated to these heavy duty ones and have been very confident in them ever since.
+The smaller ones are best for smaller rigs and trailers.
+For larger motorhomes, these heavy duty chocks are perfect.

-- Tri Lynx Levelers and flat top plates – These are pretty standard equipment for RVers.
+- Tri Lynx Levelers and Flat Top Plates – These are pretty standard equipment for RVers.
 We managed to crack a couple of the levelers early on, which led us to buy the flat tops, and we’ve had no losses since.
-So definitely get both the levelers and the tops.
-We have 4 sets of the levelers and have been to places where we needed every single one in order to get level.
+We carry 4 sets of the levelers and have been to places where we needed every single one in order to get level.

 - Emergency Weather Radio – After tornadoes touched down less than 2 miles from where we were parked, we got very serious about tracking the weather and being prepared.
 We have this weather radio plugged in and ready to go at all times, and adjust it to reflect our current location every time we move.

 - Water Regulator – We’ve been to all kinds of campgrounds with all kinds of water pressure.
 This device ensures we won’t end up with damaged plumbing as a result.